Hike to Mount Mitchell’s stunning summit views, and follow the connecting Balsam Nature Trail through a gorgeous, lush, high-elevation forest.

 If you’ve got some time and energy to spare, hike a moderate 2 miler on the Deep Gap Trail to Mount Craig and Big Tom Mountain, visiting two neighboring mountain summits (and the second highest mountain on the East Coast).
 Or hike a scenic 4 mile loop on the Mount Mitchell High Loop, climbing to the mountain’s summit on the Old Mitchell Trail before looping to a small, tumbling waterfall and through abundant wildflowers and wild berries on the Camp Alice and Commissary Trails.

 Thanks to the mountain’s exceptionally high elevation, wind, ice, snow and fog are common at the summit.
 While summit views may be limited, hiking the Balsam Nature Trail in the fog is a surreal, beautiful experience: fog rolls over the mountain quickly, dramatically changing the landscape.

-And in winter, while Mount Mitchell State Park generally remains open (check the park’s website for winter information), the Blue Ridge Parkway closes south of the park during snowy winter months, so you’ll need to access the park via NC 80 to the north.
+And in winter, while park generally remains open (check the park’s website for winter information), the Blue Ridge Parkway closes south of the park during snowy winter months, so you’ll need to access the park via NC 80 to the north.

-Mount Mitchell Summit & Balsam Nature Trail: Directions & Details
+Mount Mitchell Summit & Balsam Nature Trail Map, Directions & Details

 Free parking is available at the park, located north of Asheville on the Blue Ridge Parkway at MP 355.
 (Before you go, check for trail updates and parkway closures on the official Blue Ridge Parkway website.)